 Are there bicycle parking alternatives that are more secure than sidewalk/street racks?

 Yes!
-As of March 2018, BART operates two bike stations in Oakland with space for 360 bicycles.
-Two more are planned.
-There are also 410 electronic bicycle lockers, all but 16 operated by BART.
-The City plans to install 16 more in 2018.
+As of December 2022, BART operates three bike stations in Oakland with space for 560 bicycles.
+There are also 428 electronic bicycle lockers, 36 of which are operated by the City and the remainder operated by BART, Caltrans, Amtrak, and Kaiser Permanente.
 Finally, bicycle parking in garages is a more secure option when there is an attendant present.
 See map of downtown garages with bicycle parking.

 How are abandoned bicycles removed from the public right-of-way?